wna-se/workshop-versioning/index.md

 This serves as an introduction to Git.
-After this lesson, you will both be able to use Git, and feel much more confident taking a command-line course Git course such as
+After this lesson, you will both be able to use Git, and feel much more confident taking a command-line Git course such as
 [CodeRefinery's git-intro
 course](https://coderefinery.github.io/git-intro/).
-Check out our [other upcoming workshops](https://coderefinery.org/workshops/upcoming/).
+Check out their [other upcoming workshops](https://coderefinery.org/workshops/upcoming/).

 > ## Why GitHub?